smxi/inxi/README.txt

 appreciated since user data and feedback is what keeps inxi working and supporting the latest (or not so latest) hardware and operating systems.

+See INXI VERSION/SUPPORT/ISSUES/BUGS INFORMATION for more about issues/support.

-See the BSD section below for qualifications re BSDs, and OSX in particular.
+See BSD SUPPORT below for qualifications re BSDs, and OSX in particular.

 ===============================================================================
 BRANCHES
 -------------------------------------------------------------------------------

 MASTER BRANCH:

 This is the only supported branch, and the current latest commit/version is